Skip to main content

 Will the recording capture that floating control bar?

-When I press Alt+I to type an explanation while recording, will what I type be recorded as an action?
+When I open the annotation box while recording, will what I type be recorded as an action?

-No. Keyboard input while the explain dialog is open is filtered out, including the triggering Alt+I and the trailing Alt release.
-The explanation itself is merged into the recording at the moment it happened.
+No. Keyboard input while the annotation box is open is filtered out, including the shortcut that opened it (Alt+I on Windows, Cmd+Shift+I on macOS) and the following modifier-key releases.
+The annotation itself is merged into the recording at the moment it happened.

 How long does processing a recording take?
 Can I cancel?

 It depends on the recording length, typically tens of seconds to a few minutes (it needs the network).
 During processing you can keep typing and add other attachments, but the Send button is temporarily disabled until it finishes.
-If you haven't started recording yet, or want to discard this recording, click ✕ Cancel on the control bar.
+If you do not want to send this recording with the current message, click X on the attachment card; to delete it completely, remove it from Select recording file or the recording management view.

 What if the recording came out badly?

-After recording, use the recording preview to play it back and check; if you're not happy, delete the attachment and re-record.
+After recording, use the recording preview to play it back and check; if you're not happy, remove the attachment and re-record.
 You can redo it anytime before sending.

 When does Task Mode use what I taught in Teach Mode?